Brian E. Luther

-Brian Eugene "Lex" Luther (born 1962) is a rear admiral in the United States Navy.
+Brian Eugene Luther (born 1962) is a rear admiral in the United States Navy.

 Luther is a native of Trumbull, Connecticut.
 He graduated from Marquette University and George Mason University.

 Career

-After serving in the War in Afghanistan (2001–present), Luther commanded the USS Tarawa (LHA-1) on her final deployment.
+After serving in the War in Afghanistan (2001–2021), Luther commanded the USS Tarawa (LHA-1) on her final deployment.
 Later, he became commander of the USS George H. W. Bush (CVN-77), commanding the ship on her maiden deployment in 2011.

 Previously, Luther served in The Pentagon during the Gulf War.
 Additionally, he has been assigned to the Assistant Secretary of the Navy (Financial Management and Comptroller) and the Chief of Naval Operations.
 He also served as XO of The USS Nimitz CVN 68.

 Awards he has received include the Defense Superior Service Medal, the Legion of Merit, the Bronze Star Medal and the Meritorious Service Medal.

 Rear Adm.
 Brian Luther is a native of Trumbull, Connecticut.
 He is a 1984 graduate of Marquette University of Milwaukee, Wisconsin, where he received a Bachelor of Science in Computer Science.
 He holds a Master of Business Administration (MBA) from George Mason University in Fairfax, Virginia.

 Luther commanded the Scouts of Sea Control Squadron (VS) 24, which participated in Operation Enduring Freedom and was awarded the Battle "E", Chief of Naval Operations (CNO) Safety "S" and the Golden Anchor retention excellence award.
 He commanded USS Tarawa (LHA-1) for her final deployment where her crew earned the Department of the Navy Safety Award, the Admiral Flatley Memorial Award for Aviation Safety, Battle "E" and Golden Anchor.
 He commanded USS George H. W. Bush (CVN-77) for her maiden deployment where her crew earned the Battenberg Cup as the best all-around ship in the U.S. Atlantic fleet, the "Jig Dog" Ramage award for excellence in carrier operations, the Admiral Flatley Award, Battle "E" and Golden Anchor.
 He most recently served as commander, Carrier Strike Group 2.